Clinton, Montana

-Clinton is a census-designated place (CDP) in Missoula County, Montana, United States.
-It is part of the 'Missoula, Montana Metropolitan Statistical Area'.
-The CDP was named for General Sir Henry Clinton.
-The population was 1,052 at the 2010 census, an increase from its population of 549 in 2000.
+Clinton is an unincorporated community and census-designated place (CDP) in Missoula County, Montana, United States.
+It is part of the Missoula metropolitan area.
+The population was 1,018 at the 2020 census.

-Originally established in 1883 as a stage stop and post office, the town name was changed in 1892 to honor C. L. Clinton, an official of the Northern Pacific Railroad.
+Originally established in 1883 as a stage stop and post office with the name "Betters' Station", the town name was changed in 1892 to honor C. L. Clinton, an official of the Northern Pacific Railroad.